How to use the current crisis as a springboard for innovation, even in a highly regulated industry

-And you can access the slides here: Masterclass slides
+Watch the recording below, and you can access the slides here: Masterclass slides

 The Masterclass started off with Paul Boerboom, who explained the rationale behind the Masterclass: "In the aftermath of the crisis of 2008 Pension Funds started reassessing their relationships with their service providers.
 We, as Avida International, saw a lot of tender activities taking place.
 We started to ask ourselves: what are the dynamics of these client-supplier relationships?"
 Subsequently, Avida developed its highly successful AICRM® Client Retention Toolkit.

 After more than a decade of doing these assessments, Avida came to the conclusion that one of the key reasons that client relationships fail, is that suppliers are lacking innovation, thought leadership and the agility to understand how client demands are changing in time.

 We therefore asked Mr. Martin Reeves, a recognised 'outside the box' thinker and inspirational speaker to discuss what the historical relationship is between crisis and innovation, as well as opportunities for innovation in a highly regulated sector.
 Mr. Reeves is Senior Partner and Managing Director in the New York office of BCG and Chairman of the BCG Henderson Institute, BCG's think tank on business strategy.